BartekN29/python_port_scanner/README.md

 # python port scanner
 Port scanner made in python.
-To run scanner You need python libraries:
+To run scanner You need these python libraries: socket, tqdm, colorama.
--socket
--tqdm
--colorama